 Rosaria: That’s right.
 And I think that’s a key issue.
-In fact, I think – I think the church is hoodwinked by counterfeit hospitality.
+In fact, I think, I think the church is hoodwinked by counterfeit hospitality.

 Jim: What does that look like, counterfeit hospitality?

 Rosaria: Counterfeit hospitality is something you can buy.
-So when you tell me that you are practicing hospitality because you’re guestroom is an Airbnb, that’s counterfeit hospitality.
+So when you tell me that you are practicing hospitality because your guest room is an Airbnb, that’s counterfeit hospitality.

 Jim: Right.
 That’s a paid transaction.

-Rosaria: That’s okay.
-The barista at Starbucks.
-She may be very nice to you every morning at 6:00 a.m.
-But that’s not hospitality.
+Rosaria: Just call it, yeah, it’s your gig.
+It’s your paid gig.
+That’s okay.
+The barista at Starbucks, she may be very nice to you every morning at 6AM but that’s not hospitality.
 That’s counterfeit hospitality.

 Jim: And it’s not demeaning.

-Jim: You’re saying it’s transactional.
+Jim: And you’re saying it’s transactional.

 Rosaria: It’s transactional.

-Jim: She’s smiling or he’s smiling because you’re buying coffee.
+Jim: Because you’re buying coffee.